My wife, myself and our small baby entered a local bar in a small Tuscan town. We went to the counter and ordered a cappuccino and a small beer.

-I noticed a group of boys talking and joking whilst leaning casually against a wall, a group of “signorine” turned the corner and strolled nonchalantly towards them, the boys suddenly stopped talking, brushed their fingers through their hair and gazed in the girls direction.
+I noticed a group of boys talking and joking whilst leaning casually against a wall when a group of signorine turned the corner and strolled nonchalantly towards them.
+The boys suddenly stopped talking, brushed their fingers through their hair and gazed in the girls' direction.

-As their heads returned to a more comfortable position one of the boys who was wearing a sort of string vest, tough leather jacket and elegantly torn designer jeans caught a glimpse of our babies wide open eyes.
+As their heads returned to a more comfortable position one of the boys, who was wearing a sort of string vest, tough leather jacket and elegantly torn designer jeans caught a glimpse of our baby's wide open eyes.

-Well, this seemed to do the trick, I suppose he looked more approachable next to a baby, one of the girls stopped to say hello, her friends followed suite and before you knew it our baby was an active part of the local teenage dating scene.
+Well, this seemed to do the trick, I suppose he looked more approachable next to a baby.
+One of the girls stopped to say hello, her friends followed suit and before you knew it our baby was an active part of the local teenage dating scene.

-I am still not sure if the baby was part of a cleverly worked out ploy to help break the ice with the girls or just a consequence, but in either case I felt that we were in a child friendly environment, and I am not talking about the odd building.
+I am still not sure if the baby was part of a cleverly worked-out ploy to help break the ice with the girls or just a coincidence, but in either case I felt that we were in a child-friendly environment, and I am not talking about the odd building.
 I am talking about the whole town.

-These little incidents helped make up my mind to move here and today the baby is approaching the age when she to will be part of that teenage traffic, meandering slowly around street corners, on the lookout for smiling babies to help break the ice with leather clad teenage boys
+These little incidents helped make up my mind to move here.
+Today the baby is approaching the age when she to will be part of that teenage traffic, meandering slowly around street corners, on the lookout for smiling babies to help break the ice with leather-clad teenage boys.

-On a recent trip to London my wife, myself and an old friend entered a local pub.
-My friend brought a round and we all sat down in a cosy corner and chatted about old times.
+On a recent trip to London, my wife, myself and an old friend entered a local pub.
+My friend bought a round and we all sat down in a cosy corner and chatted about old times.